 You’re quickly going to tire of hearing this, but the simple answer is, “it depends”.

 If you’re after an example of an indie game developed by one person, look no further than Stardew Valley.
 It took Eric “ConcernedApe” Barone an impressively short four years to create his RPG farm simulator all by his lonesome.

-The first version of Minecraft - one of the most popular indie games ever - took Markus Persson a mere six days to create.
-The game was declared “complete” after two years of additional updates.
+The first version of Minecraft - one of the most popular indie games ever - took Markus Persson a mere six days to create (although the game was only declared “complete” after two years of additional updates).

 Minecraft, developed by Mojang Studios

 How long does it take to make a AAA game?